b.1875-d.1910

 Author’s Thoughts

-James was born into a Middle Class fairly well-off family.
-Of the seven siblings Josephine, Mary and Dominic made good marriages into the same social group, Josephine marrying Joseph Valderrama Gil, a Spanish Merchant, who when he died had effects totalling nearly £500,000 in today’s money.
+James was born into a Middle Class, fairly well-off family.
+Of the seven siblings Josephine, Mary and Dominic made good marriages into the same social group.
+Josephine marrying Joseph Valderrama Gil a Spanish Merchant who when he died had effects totalling nearly £500,000 in today’s money.

 Mary married Stanley Norfolk and Dominic married Nellie Norfolk who were both the children of Ernest Norfolk who was the Secretary of the Licensed Victuallers Protection Society of London and he was heavily involved in changes to Licensing laws so seemingly quite an influential man.

 Whereas James’s marriage to Alice seems out of sync.
-Did he marry her out of guilt because she was pregnant or did he genuinely love her?
+Did he marry her out of guilt because she was pregnant or did, he, genuinely love her?
 Or was he a bit of a “Jack the lad” who came unstuck?

 Tellingly after James’s death his child was not cast out from the Galliano family.
 In 1911 Victor can be found staying with Uncle Dominic and after that the electoral registers find him living with his aunts Josephine and Anita and his cousin Victorine Gil right up until 1939.
 It is unclear how much contact he had with his mother Alice, if any.